What Type of Loan Can I Get With a Cosigner?

 Keep your credit card expenditures low – It’s never a good idea to spend up to the limit on your credit card.
 Whatever your credit limit may be, try to spend no more than 30% of it every month.
 Credit utilization plays a big role in a credit score calculation.

 Don’t apply for too many loans – Putting out too many loan applications within a short amount of time can harm your credit score.
 Instead, resist the urge to apply for too many loans, which will leave a “hard inquiry” on your credit report and pull your score down.

-For more ways of improving your credit in 2018, look here.
+For more ways of improving your credit, look here.

 How to Make Sure You’re Prepared to Have a Cosigner